-If you would like to find examples where the narrative systems can be discerned within the development of game concepts, you should listen to them who tried to do something different from others.
+If you would like to find examples where the narrative systems can be discerned within the development of game concepts, you should listen to those who tried to do something different from others.

 If someone says the story came later in the game design process, which the game programmer Seth Coster did in his talk about Crashlands’ production, it likely began with two contrasting elements that would come to unfold a story structure (see link).
 Fumito Ueda has expressed something similar regarding canonic story formats and where he mentions how he approaches story endings in games in this interview held by a game managing director, which makes it even more interesting to read as it illuminates how one views the story in game development.
 The narrative systems can also be determined by listening to those who prefer to create experiences distinguishable from combat and survival systems; For instance, Jenova Chen in the making of Journey (see link), and Tracy Fullerton in the making of Walden.
 In a GDC talk from 2019, Fullerton reveals how the progression- and story structures work to a certain point but where a bottom-up perspective is needed to access the core to the engaging and motivating forces.
 Further, check this inspiring talk with Fullerton on learning, thinking, and pace in game design.

 Since it isn’t easy to access or explain the narrative as a meaning making process, I’d like to extend my gratitude to those of you who have stuck with me and shared your reflections over the course of this lengthy trip.
 I hope the journey has been inspiring as much as it inspired me, making it.